-Do you suffer from dry eye in Fredericksburg, VA?
+Are you one of the estimated 4.88 million Americans that suffer from dry eye?
 At Access Eye, we can treat dry eye through various different methods.

 The surface of the eye is continuously coated with a very complex, efficient and clear tear film.
 This tear film is generated within a gland in the upper and outer portion of the eye socket (Lacrimal Gland) as well as augmented by the secretions from the cells of the various layers that cover the eye.
 For a variety of reasons, it is common to have a lower than necessary level of tears (Dry Eye).
 The results range from mere annoyance to severe, serious problems with instability of vision and lack of integrity of the surface of the eye.

 At Access Eye we have a long tradition of aggressively identifying and treating these problems in early stages.
-For example, we employ two specific tests to indicate the presence of dry eye and its potential association with any underlying inflammation.
+We have specific tests that indicate the presence of dry eye and its potential association with any underlying inflammation.
 Once diagnosed, treatment can range from supplemental artificial tears in mild cases to various mechanical ways of increasing the amount of tears available to the eye (Lacrimal Plugs).
 Medication to improve the secretion of tears is prescribed in select cases.

 Normally, the eye constantly bathes itself in tears.
 By producing tears at a slow and steady rate, the eye stays moist and comfortable.

 But sometimes people do not produce enough tears to keep their eyes healthy and comfortable.
 Tear production normally decreases as we age or as a response to certain medical conditions or medications.

 Alternatively, the quality of tears may be sufficient but not the quality.
 If the meibomian glands that produce the oily layer of the tear film become clogged or blocked, tears evaporate at an increased rate, and the eyes dry out.